Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 **Putting it all together**

-A DEG is a gene that shows:
+A **DEG** is a gene that shows:

-a large enough change in expression (log2FC threshold)
+1- A large enough change in expression (log2FC threshold)

-consistent differences across replicates (low dispersion)
+2- Consistent differences across replicates (low dispersion)

-a statistically significant difference (low padj)
+3- A statistically significant difference (low padj)

 | Gene  | log2FC | padj  | Interpretation             |
 | ----- | ------ | ----- | -------------------------- |
 | GeneA | +1.5   | 0.001 | Strongly upregulated in MS |
 | GeneB | –2.0   | 0.03  | Downregulated in MS        |
 | GeneC | 0.2    | 0.8   | No meaningful change       |

 **Gene Set Enrichment Analysis (GSEA), Hallmark Pathways**